AppDaemon/appdaemon/TUTORIAL_DOCKER.md

 2017-04-01 14:26:48.348260 INFO HADashboard Started
 2017-04-01 14:26:48.349135 INFO Listening on ('0.0.0.0', 5050)
 ```
-Now open up a web browser, and browse to http://docker_host_name:5050.
+Now open up a web browser, and browse to http://<your_docker_host>:5050.
 You should see the "Welcome to HADashboard for Home Assistant" screen and see the Hello dashboard is available.

 If all of these checks work, congratulations!
-Docker and Appdaemon are working great on your system!
-Hit Control-C to exist the container, and Docker will clean up and return to the command line.
+Docker and Appdaemon are working on your system!
+Hit Control-C to exit the container, and it will clean up and return to the command line.
 It's almost as if nothing happened... :)

 ## Persistent Configuration
-In Docker, containers (the running app) are considered ephimeral.
+In Docker, containers (the running application) are considered ephimeral.
 Any state that you want to be able to preserve must be stored outside of the container so that the container can be disposed and recreated at any time.
 In the case of Appdaemon, this means you would be concerned about your `conf` folder.

 The first step is to create a location on your filesystem to store the `conf` folder.
 It does not matter where this is, some people like to store it in the same location as Home Assistant.
 I like to keep a folder structure under `/docker` on my systems, so we can simply do something like:
 ```
 mkdir -p /docker/appdaemon/conf
 ```

 Next, we will run a container again, omiting the `--rm -it` parameters and adding `-d` so that it stays background and doesn't disappear when it exits.
-We will also add `--restart=always` so that the container will auto-start and restart on failures, and lastly specify our `conf` folder location.
+We will also add `--restart=always` so that the container will auto-start on system boot and restart on failures, and lastly specify our `conf` folder location.
 Note that the folder path must be fully qualified and not relative.

 ```
 docker run --name=appdaemon -d -p 5050:5050 \